jon-harper/E34M1/docs/assembly/belts.md

   <source src="https://jon-harper.github.io/E34M1/assets/vid/belts.mp4" type="video/mp4">
 </video>

 Now we can secure the belts.
-If you aren't ready to install your belts, you can skip this stage for now.
+Note that if the belts are removed later, the hotend mount must be removed to re-install the belts.

 ## Parts